chintal31/11ty-netlify/README.md

-# Static website using 11ty SSG and Netlify!"
+# Static website built using 11ty SSG and Netlify!